Become an expert in no time

 Player and Team Rules

 A full NFL roster consists of up to 50 players.
-However, only 11 can be present on the field at any given time.
+However, according to current NFL rules, only 11 can be present on the field at any given time.
 Like previously explained, the playing team is made up of primarily offensive and defensive players.

 Each player trains and specializes in a specific position.
 Some of the positions are classed as tactical.
 These are the teammates who you will see being brought on and off depending on the coach’s tactical stance.